 You can also copy and paste your entire document into a new blank document of the same type, i.e., Screenplay, Novel, Stage Play, etc. which may help the problem.

-Another cause can be if you save your documents to a cloud drive, such as OneDrive, instead of working from your hard drive.
+Another cause of Access Violation Errors can be if you save your documents to a cloud drive, such as OneDrive or Dropbox, instead of working from your hard drive.
 Screenwriter does not work well with cloud drives.
 If this is the case, the solution is to work locally on your hard drive.

 RECOVERING YOUR DOCUMENT